Hugh Frederic Woodhouse

+Education and career

 Wodehouse was educated at Trinity College Dublin and ordained in 1938.
 After curacies in Belfast and Bangor he held incumbencies at Aghalee and Newtownards.
-He was Professor of Ecclesiastical History at Wycliffe College, Toronto from 1951 to 1954; Principal of the Anglican Theology College in Vancouver from 1954 to 1959; and Professor of Dogmatic theology at the University of King's College, Halifx, NS from 1959 until his Regius appointment.
+He was Professor of Ecclesiastical History at Wycliffe College, Toronto from 1951 to 1954; Principal of the Anglican Theology College in Vancouver from 1954 to 1959; and Professor of Dogmatic theology at the University of King's College, Halifax, NS from 1959 until his Regius appointment.
 He was elected Fellow of TCD in 1974.